J0EK3R/fhem-rainbird/README.md

     disable - disables the device
-    interval - interval of polling in seconds (Default=60) expert - switches to expert mode
+    interval - interval of polling in seconds (Default=60) timeout - timeout for expected response in seconds (Default=20) retries - number of retries (Default=3)
+    expert - switches to expert mode

 # fhem update wiki